DaisukeFlowers/Asistente/docs/render-cli.md

 - `schedulink-app` (type: static) – Vite React frontend in `testapp/`.

 Rationale for backend `rootDir: .`:
+### Deploy Button
+Use the repository README Deploy to Render button for a one-click setup.
+After creation, immediately set env vars (placeholders from `.env.example`).

 Previously scripts lived at the repository root (build aggregates frontend build verification).
 Setting `rootDir: backend` caused Render to execute build/start where those scripts were absent → failure.
 Adjusting to `.` unblocks minimal deployment.
 A future refactor could relocate scripts into `backend/` and revert `rootDir` if desired.

 ### File Map